3 Weeks Of Period | Causes, Risks, Solutions

 It’s easy to brush off long-lasting periods as stress-related or “just how your body works.”
 However:

-- A period lasting three weeks is rarely normal under any circumstance.
+• A period lasting three weeks is rarely normal and should be discussed with a healthcare provider.

-- “Irregular” doesn’t mean harmless; it demands investigation especially if accompanied by other symptoms like fatigue or pain.
+• “Irregular” doesn’t mean harmless; it demands investigation, especially if accompanied by fatigue, pelvic pain, large clots, dizziness, or bleeding after sex.

-- Treatments exist that effectively manage causes without drastic measures in many cases—don’t settle for ongoing discomfort assuming nothing can be done!
+• Treatments exist that effectively manage many causes without drastic measures in many cases—don’t settle for ongoing discomfort assuming nothing can be done.

 Dispelling myths encourages proactive care instead of silence born from embarrassment or fear.